mynkq7/Cybersecurity-Knowledge-Base/Foundations/Identity and Access Management/IAM.md

-# dentity and Access Management
+# Identity and Access Management

 **Identity and Access Management (IAM)**